SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/delta.md

 The `delta` operator updates the `metric` dimension, if present, to `delta($metric)`.
 If the original time series does not have a `metric` dimension, it creates `metric=delta` dimension.
 Other dimensions remain unaffected.

-You can use the `increasing` or `decreasing` option, to make `delta` consider only pairs of consecutive points where the second point is greater or less than the first point.
+You can use the `increasing` or `decreasing` option to make `delta` consider only pairs of consecutive points where the second point is greater (`increasing` option) or less (`decreasing` option) than the first point.
 This functionality is useful when you are calculating the positive or the negative difference of a metric over time.

 When working with counters, you can also use a dedicated `counter` mode which accounts for counter resets and always returns non-negative difference.